-BrickStreet Mutual Insurance Company protects against financial loss resulting from on-the-job injuries and illnesses incurred while working, except those resulting from mischief, drunkenness, drug use, or other forms of misconduct.
-BrickStreet pays claims involving medical, hospital and related bills; disability; loss of body parts, such as an arm or leg; death; and dependent benefits.
-Glenville State pays into BrickStreet on a monthly basis for each employee.
-A copy of the BrickStreet claim form is available at the Office of Human Resources.
+ENCOVA Mutual Insurance Company protects against financial loss resulting from on-the job injuries and illnesses incurred while working, except those resulting from mischief, drunkenness, drug use, or other forms of misconduct.
+ENCOVA pays claims involving medical, hospital and related bills; disability; loss of body parts, such as an arm or leg; death; and dependent benefits.
+Glenville State pays into ENCOVA on a monthly basis for each employee.
+A copy of the ENCOVA claim form is available at the Human Resources Office.